-Definition Market Factors A. the cost and the ease of doing business fewer versus many B. a company's financial stability, its agency volume personnel, its products, and the support it provides E. mix of business C. the cost of maintaining multiple company relationships F. utilization of existing company markets D. how much premium the agency can company volume requirements promise to a company B. company characteristics E. whether the agency currently has all of the companies it needs to meet business demands F. whether the agency is using its current company relationships fully
+Definition Market Factors A. the cost and the ease of doing business fewer versus many B. a company's financial stability, its personnel, its products, and the support it provides agency volume mix of business C. the cost of maintaining multiple company relationships F. utilization of existing company markets D. how much premium the agency can promise to a company E. whether the agency currently has all of the companies it needs to meet business demands F. whether the agency is using its current company relationships fully